KhronosGroup/MoltenVK/Demos/README.md

 [this summary document](LunarG-VulkanSamples/VulkanSamples/samples_index.html#AdditionalVulkan).

 The `API-Samples` demo is a simple example of installing **MoltenVK** as an `XCFramework` that is statically linked to the application.
+It supports all platforms, including _Mac Catalyst_, _iOS Simulator_ and _tvOS Simulator_, and all architectures including _Apple Silicon_.